 Hard Drive sectors are small sections of the magnetic media surface.
 They hold tiny information chunks and represent how data is stored on the Hard Drives.
 In Older versions, there are 512 bytes, while in the Modern version, there are 4096 Bytes.
 Usually, it saves data in fragments form.

 How Do These Sectors Go Bad?

 In general, the Hard Drive Sectors goes bad due to wear and tear.
-Adding more, other common cases include manufacturer defects, direct physical damage, and some software errors.
+Adding more, other common causes include manufacturer defects, direct physical damage, and some software errors.

 About Bad Sectors in Hard Drive?

 When tiny clusters of defective storage space or a sector that takes a longer time to access is a Bad sector.
 We can also say that it is a sector that is no longer readable or writable and has been compromised.
 It is a potential source of Hard Drive damage.
 In the case of bad sectors, a user cannot access data fragment properly.